JongWasTaken/JongWasTaken/README.md

-I do C# stuff.
-Sometimes JS too.
-For some reason most of my repos use Python though...
+German hobbyist programmer with experience in C#, JavaScript, Python and Java.
+Currently trying out Minecraft modding.

-(Most of my work is private, I only use this account for personal projects.)
+(This account is only used for personal projects.)